downey-city-library/ios-polaris/README.md

 # Polaris Framework for iOS

-A Polaris framework for interfacing with the Polaris API.
+A Polaris framework for interfacing with the Polaris API (PAPI).

 ### Requirements

-* Xcode 11
+* iOS 15
-* iOS 11
+* macOS 12

 ### Installation
 In Xcode go to `File -> Swift Packages -> Add Package Dependency` and paste this repo url